macobo/slackbot/README.md

 6a.
 Deploy to heroku using the heroku button
 ---

-You will need an account, slack webhook set up and slack credentials ready to do this.
-See the section on the very button on how to attain those.
+You will need a heroku account, which you can sign up for at www.heroku.com.

 Click on the purple button at the top and fill out the forms.
 Leave the `BUILDPACK_URL` fields as it currently is.

-Copy down the url that slack gives you and change the webhook you created to use that url.
+Copy down the url that slack gives you.

 6b.
 Deploy to heroku using the command line